akmarzhan1/capstone-akma/README.md

 You can also check out the other helpful links in my Notion [here](https://akmarzhan.notion.site/Capstone-5d82dfda87854d789d97c13e08cb5f9e).
 It has all the documentation and so on.
 This is the final paper that explains my project.
 You can find it [here](https://drive.google.com/file/d/1zruBliinuT4rVAPfmo9ndoSyDf-stb1B/view?usp=sharing).

-## IMPORTANT NOTICE

-Some things that are not yet included due to the time limit, but which I am planning to include:

-- [x] larger game selection
-- [x] Github/Google login

 ## Run Virtual Environment

-Virtual environment is a key component in ensuring that the application is configured in the right environment
+Virtual environment is a key component in ensuring that the application is configured in the right environment.
+To run this project on your computer, make sure you follow the next steps:

 ##### Requirements
 * Python 3